reznikmm/cortex-gnat-rts/README.md

 In turn `main` calls `Hello_Ada` procedure.
 The `Hello_Ada` outputs "Hello Ada!" with `puts` provided by FreeRTOS.

+## ESP32 peripherals

+The `esp32` directory contains a draft implementation for peripherals access library.
+The `examples/gpio` has a blinking LED demo.

 ## Maintainer

 [Max Reznik](https://github.com/reznikmm).